-For the air pollutants ozone and particles there is considered to be no threshold for effect because no clear threshold has been able to be determined from epidemiological studies.
-More recently, criteria pollutants previously thought to be threshold pollutants (e.g. nitrogen dioxide and carbon monoxide), are also now being treated as non-threshold pollutants.
+- 15 The WHO indicated that in its 2005 air quality guidelines update that ozone and particles are considered to be no threshold pollutants because no clear threshold has been able to be determined from epidemiological studies (WHO, 2006a).
+Criteria pollutants previously thought to be threshold pollutants in 1998 (e.g. nitrogen dioxide and carbon monoxide), are now also treated as non-threshold pollutants.
 Studies into health effects of particulate matter and ozone conducted in 23 cities in Europe and in 98 cities in the United States observed short-term health effects over a large exposure range.
 Similar results have been found in Australian studies (Barnett et al 2005, 2006; Simpson et al 2005ab).
-Linearity of exposure-response across observed exposure levels has also been reported from long-term follow up of mortality in association with fine particle levels (Pope et al 2002).
+Linearity of exposure-response across observed exposure levels has also been reported from long-term follow up of mortality in association with fine particle levels (Pope et al 2002). - 25